MimiOnuoha/Creative-Approaches-NYU/README.md

 For other inquiries, I can be reached via email at all times.
 During the week I respond to all student emails within 24 hours, during the weekend within 48 hours unless stated otherwise.

+## Social Codes

+Here are the social codes we agreed on together on the first day:
+- No isms!
+And especially no subtle isms

+- No feigned surprise

+- A protocol for if we break the social rules:

+  - Ouch (point it out)
+  - Oops (acknowledge that you did something, apologize, etc)
+  - Move on

+- Explanation: if an ouch + oops occurs, check in with Mimi or Arnab (or expect one of us so one of us can see if it makes sense to facilitate a discussion on it.

 ------

 ## Syllabus